datarevenue-berlin/OpenMLOps/README.md

 #### User configuration

-Single user configuration refers to the deafult settings for each user logged in the jupyterhub.
+Single user configuration refers to the default settings for each user logged in the JupyterHub.

-A user can choose which Docker image will be used to spawn a new jupyter server.
-The `singleuser_profile_list` paramater receives a list of map describing the image details.
+A user can choose a Docker image to spawn a new Jupyter server.
+Each Docker image can have different libraries and environments installed.
+We use the `singleuser_profile_list` parameter to set up a list of default images available to the user.
+This parameter receives a list of maps that describes the image details such as the image location and description.

 See an example:
 ```